 Since I planted my first BiOrbAir terrarium in September 2014, apart from the specially designed orchid feed which I have given to the miniature orchids, (the orchids also receive additional misting, but the terrarium plants don’t require any additional misting – they require much less care) I haven’t added any other plant feed or fertiliser to the plants inside this terrarium.

-To feed my miniature orchids, I use Orchid Focus Grow and Orchid Focus Bloom.
-If the orchids are in bud or in flower they receive Orchid Focus Bloom, and if the orchids are not in flower they will receive Orchid Focus Grow; although having said this, many orchids need a winter rest, any orchids that are not actively growing do not receive any fertiliser at all, they just get misted with rainwater or deionised water.
-Every fourth week I skip feeding the orchids altogether, and the plants receive only water, this helps to prevent a build up of fertiliser.
+To feed my miniature orchids, I used to use Orchid Focus Grow and Orchid Focus Bloom.
+If my orchids were in bud or in flower they received Orchid Focus Bloom, and if the orchids weren’t flowering they will received Orchid Focus Grow.
+Although having said this, many orchids need a winter rest, any orchids that are not actively growing do not receive any fertiliser at all, they just get misted with rainwater or deionised water.
+Every fourth week, I skip feeding my orchids altogether, and the plants receive only water – this helps to prevent a build up of fertiliser.

 I purchased both of these fertilisers from the shop at The Royal Botanic Gardens, Kew.
 I feed my orchids sparingly, following the instructions on the pack.
 These miniature epiphytic orchids wouldn’t naturally receive an abundance of nutrients in their natural environment.
 Over feeding can be detrimental to your plants, causing further problems.
-These are the only fertilisers I have ever used inside this terrarium up until the 15th September 2018.
+These were the only fertilisers I ever used inside this terrarium up until the 15th September 2018.